094459/newsletter-oss-projects/README.md

 [yes3-scanner](https://github.com/FogSecurity/yes3-scanner) is the first in a series of projects from the folks at **Fog Security**, which scans an AWS Account for potential S3 security issues such as access issues such as Public Access, preventative S3 Security Settings, additional security such as encryption, and Ransomware Protection, Data Protection, and Recovery.(#211)

+**s3sh**

+[s3sh](https://github.com/dacort/s3sh) is another great project from regular open source contributor Damon Cortesi. s3sh transforms S3 bucket exploration by providing a familiar Unix-like shell interface for cloud storage navigation.
+Built in Rust, it allows developers to use standard commands like ls, cd, and cat to browse S3-compatible storage systems as if they were local filesystems.
+The tool's killer feature is the ability to cd directly into compressed archives and parquet files stored in S3 without downloading them, using efficient range requests for streaming access.
+This makes it invaluable for data engineers, DevOps teams, and anyone who prefers command-line interfaces over web consoles for S3 exploration.(#218)

 ### Storage

 **amazon-s3-glacier-archive-data-delete**